 Many evangelists have televised meetings where Christians gather.
 Some of these meetings have special times of healing or "receiving the Spirit."
 This is where the "evangelist," who is supposedly anointed to be able to do this, goes around putting his hand on peoples' foreheads causing them to fall down--to be slain in the Spirit--as they are overcome by the presence of the Holy Spirit.
 This display is unfortunate since it is unverifiable, ostentatious, and could very well be nothing more than the overcoming power of emotions of a person.

 On the other hand, it is possible that the Holy Spirit could move so powerfully on a person that he/she is overcome.
 After all, God is incredibly powerful.
-But, the problem is not with this possibility but with whether or not it is Biblical.
-We must always seek to remain as close as possible to the Word of God and let it guide our words and practices.
+But, the problem is not with this possibility but with whether or not it is biblical.
+We must always seek to remain as close as possible to the word of God and let it guide our words and practices.
 So, let's look at the Word.
-Perhaps the closest occurrence we can find in the Bible to being slain in the Spirit is where Paul the apostle fell to the ground when Jesus appeared to him:

 "And it came about that as he journeyed, he was approaching Damascus, and suddenly a light from heaven flashed around him; 4 and he fell to the ground, and heard a voice saying to him, 'Saul, Saul, why are you persecuting Me?'"
 (Acts 9:3-4).